 Our graduates collaborate with other health care professionals to promote, maintain and improve the health of individuals, communities and patient populations, recognizing and respecting the multicultural values of those they serve.
-The CUSOM is committed to continually reviewing and improving the curriculum as the science and practice of medicine evolves.
-The following eight goals3 (competencies) represent the foundation of the undergraduate medical education program at the University of Colorado.
+The school is committed to continually reviewing and improving the curriculum as the science and practice of medicine evolves.

 Medical Program Structure

-The Senior Associate Dean for Education, Robert Anderson, M.D., oversees undergraduate medical education, including curriculum management, admissions, student affairs, assessment and evaluation, and educational technology.
+The Senior Associate Dean for Education, Shanta Zimmer, MD, oversees undergraduate medical education, including curriculum management, admissions, student affairs, assessment and evaluation, and educational technology.

 The MD program curriculum is led by a team of Assistant Deans, Phases I and II, in years one and two, are the Essentials Core, led by Assistant Dean Andrew Bradford, PhD.
-Phase III, the third year, is the Clinical Core and is led by Assistant Dean Brenda Bucklin, MD.
-The Longitudinal Curriculum is led by Assistant Dean, Marsha Anderson, MD
+Phase III, the third year, is the Clinical Core and is led by Assistant Dean Jennifer Adams, MD.
+The Longitudinal Curriculum is led by Assistant Dean, Marsha Anderson, MD.

-The Office of Student Life, which is comprised of Admissions and Student Affairs, is led by Maureen Garrity, PhD.
+The Office of Student Life, which is comprised of Admissions and Student Affairs, is led by Brian Dwinnell, MD.
 The Admissions office is led by Assistant Dean Nichole Zehnder, MD.
-The Office of Student Affairs is led by Assistant Dean Terri Blevins, EdD.
-The Curriculum Office is directed by Michele Doucette, PhD.
-The Evaluation office is directed by Gretchen Guiton, Ph.D.
+The Office of Student Affairs is led by Assistant Deans, Nichole Zehnder, MD and Jeffery Druck, MD.
+The Curriculum Office is led by Assistant Dean, Michele Doucette, PhD.
+The Evaluation office is directed by Tai Lockspeiser, MD.
 The Office of Education Technology is directed by Helen Macfarlane, MA.